Angelo Ruggiero: Ruggiero and the Gottis

 Given John Gotti's new position as Gambino crime family boss in 1985, Gotti no longer handled the actual specifics of contract killings and assigned the job to Ruggiero.

 Ruggiero frequently insulted Gotti behind his back, which was recorded on FBI wiretaps.
 He considered Gotti a "sick motherfucker" whose "fucking mouth goes a mile a minute."
 He also complained that Gotti was always "abusing" and "talking about people", and was "wrong on a lot of things."
 Even so, he spoke of a love for Gotti, whom he equated to a "brother".

 Ruggiero was considered John Gotti's biggest ego booster among his close associates, despite the behind-the-back barbs.
 He later became a father figure to John Gotti Jr., who considered him an "uncle" although they were not related by marriage or blood.

-Although the Ruggiero and Gotti families have close, long-lasting ties, when Peter Gotti and Gotti Jr. were promoted to boss of the Gambino crime family, Ruggiero's son, Angelo Ruggiero Jr., and nephew, Salvatore Ruggiero Jr., were not promoted to the ranks of made men, as Ruggiero's uncle Dellacroce had done for Junior's father, John Gotti.
-This might be due to the legal troubles Angelo Ruggiero Sr. brought upon John Gotti and the Gambino crime family after having his house tapped by the Federal Bureau of Investigation and the United States Department of Justice.
+Although the Ruggiero and Gotti families have close, long-lasting ties, when Peter Gotti and Gotti Jr. were promoted to boss of the Gambino crime family, Ruggiero's son, Angelo Ruggiero Jr., and nephew, Salvatore Ruggiero Jr., were not inducted into the family, as Ruggiero's uncle Dellacroce had done for Junior's father, John Gotti.
+This was possibly caused by the legal troubles Angelo Ruggiero Sr. brought upon John Gotti and the Gambino crime family after having his house tapped by the Federal Bureau of Investigation and the United States Department of Justice.

 Relationship with Wilfred Johnson

-For reasons which have never been made entirely clear, mob associate Wilfred Johnson hated Ruggiero.
-Out of all the members of the Bergin crew he seemed most intent as an informant on hurting Ruggiero, whom he referred to as "that fat fuck".
-However, Johnson pointedly did not include John Gotti in his discussion of the Bergin narcotics operation, insisting to the Federal Bureau of Investigation (FBI) that he didn't know too much about that subject.
-The FBI suspected this was a lie, but Johnson nevertheless provided them with precise sketches of the interior of the Ruggiero home in Cedarhurst, New York, accompanied by recommendations on the best places to plant a wire transmitter.
-When the bug was planted in 1982, the FBI was provided with what is now considered by many in law enforcement to be one of the most remarkable oral histories ever recorded on the progress of a major criminal conspiracy.
+For reasons that remain unclear mob associate Wilfred Johnson harbored a deep hatred for Ruggiero.
+Of all the members of the Bergin crew, Johnson appeared most determined to harm Ruggiero through his role as an informant.
+He frequently referred to Ruggiero derisively as "that fat fuck."
+Despite being an informant, Johnson deliberately excluded John Gotti from his discussions about the Bergin crew's narcotics operations, telling the FBI that he knew little about the subject.
+The FBI suspected this was untrue, but Johnson still provided them with detailed floor plans of Angelo Ruggiero's home in Cedarhurst, New York, along with recommendations for the optimal locations to plant a wire transmitter.
+When the FBI successfully installed the bug in 1982, it yielded what many in law enforcement now regard as one of the most significant oral histories ever captured, documenting the inner workings of a major criminal conspiracy.

-Ruggiero later helped murder Gambino crime family street soldier Anthony Plate, with John Gotti and Wilfred Johnson, for his uncle Dellacroce in Fort Lauderdale, Florida.
+Ruggiero later helped in the disappearance and murder of family soldier Anthony Pilate, with John Gotti and Wilfred Johnson, for his uncle Dellacroce in Fort Lauderdale, Florida.